 I recently uploaded a new packet to TpT called: Classroom Management Made Easy!
 Ever since I finished this packet, I’ve had classroom management on my brain.
 I’ve really been reflecting on how I’ve done things for the last four years in my own classroom.
 One thing, in particular, that I’d like to share with you today is how I managed bathroom breaks at school.

 Now it’s time to tell you about the emergency bathroom passes.
-I heart these bathroom passes!
+You can download them from my FREE RESOURCE LIBRARY by clicking HERE.
+I love these bathroom passes!
 They take all the guess work out of trying to decide if your students have to go to the restroom or not.
 Because that’s just it– we (teachers) can’t decide when our students need to go to the bathroom, because we aren’t them!
 We don’t know!
 But wouldn’t you love to know if your students really have to go to the bathroom or if they are just looking for a break?
 I have had students ask to go to the bathroom, and when I remind them that they’ll need to give me a bathroom pass, they “suddenly” don’t need to go anymore.
 They’d rather keep their passes than spend them!
 I also stress to my students that it’s better to use up an emergency bathroom pass than wet their pants at school… they always agree!

 *In my classroom, I don’t start using these bathroom passes until we are a few weeks into the school year.
 I think students need time to adjust!*